Flammable Clothing Injury Attorneys in Minneapolis

 You may be shocked to learn that there are no flame-retardant chemicals put on children’s clothing.
 Few flame-resistant fabrics are used; the U.S. standards do not require it, and proving liability truly depends on how quickly a fabric will ignite and how fast it burns.
 Every year, approximately 4,300 people in the U.S. are injured from clothing that ignites on or near open flames.
 On average, 120 people die from burns each year.

-If you find yourself in need of burn injury lawyers, our Minnesota team can help you.
+If you find yourself in need of lawyers, our team can help you.
 Reach out for a free consultation.

 Case Quick Facts